bmartino1/unraid-lxc-unifi-os/README.md

 # unraid-lxc-unifi-os

 Unofficial unRAID LXC template and build scripts for **UniFi OS Server** on a **privileged Debian 12 LXC**.
 This repository is the successor to `bmartino1/unraid-lxc-unifi` and is meant to follow Ubiquiti's move from the legacy UniFi Network Server to **UniFi OS Server**.

+Ubiquiti's current self-hosting documentation says UniFi OS Server only self-hosts UniFi Network plus key UniFi OS features, and that Protect, Access, Talk, Connect, and other UniFi applications must still run on a compatible UniFi Console...

 ## What this repo does